In geography we aim:

-The department engages in activities outside of school and we often take 6th form students to local Universities for relevant lectures.
+The department engages in activities outside of school and we often take sixth form students to local universities for relevant lectures.
 At KS3 we run the Worldwise club and attend the local Geographical Association’s Worldwise Quiz.
-For all students we run the Eco School club where girls in all years are encouraged to assess the schools performance on a number of criteria, identify changes which can be made, implement them and evaluate them.
-We are very pleased to have achieved the Silver award and we are now working towards our green flag award.
+For all students we run the Eco School club where girls in all years are encouraged to assess the school’s performance on a number of criteria, identify changes which can be made, implement them and evaluate them.
+We are very pleased to have achieved the Green flag award and we will continue to ensure that we uphold this award and work towards Project Zero for making the science block carbon neutral.

 Fieldwork is an integral part of the Geography curriculum, fieldwork allows pupils to see in reality what they have learnt in the classroom, build teamwork skills and learn valuable data-collection techniques.